Sophie of Württemberg: Queen consort

+Separation

 The discussions of divorce continued after they became king and queen.
 Both Sophie and William mutually wished to have a divorce, but a divorce was seen as an impossible scandal because of their position.
 By the mediation of Prince Frederick of the Netherlands, a formal separation without divorce was finalized in 1855, and it was decided that the couple was to remain formally married in public, but allowed to live separate lives in practice.
 William was to be given full right to decide about the upbringing of their eldest son, while Sophie was given full custody of their youngest, Alexander.
 Sophie was to fulfill her representational duties as queen in public, but allowed to live her private life as she wished.

-From 1855 the couple lived separately during the summer season, he at Het Loo Palace and she at Huis ten Bosch Palace.
+From 1855, the couple lived separately during the summer season, he at Het Loo Palace and she at Huis ten Bosch Palace.
 She also spent time in Stuttgart, with her own family.
-She engaged in a big correspondence with various friends and intellectuals, as well as making trips and meeting them in person, among them Ernest Renan, Julius von Mohl, Leopold von Ranke and John Lothrop Motley, many of whom expressed admiration for her intellect.
-She regularly visited her father, who remained her advisor and confidant until his death, after which he was succeeded by her friend George Villiers, Lord Clarendon (1800–1870), with whom she corresponded.
-She also enjoyed regular trips to France to visit Napoleon III and empress Eugénie.
-During the Crimean War she sided against her Russian relatives with her friends Clarendon and Napoleon III.
-Aside from her interests in culture and science she was also interested in spiritism, and invited the medium Daniel Home to Noordeinde Palace in 1858 to hold seance.
-She participated in the public debate and published an article in the famous Revue des Deux Mondes, in which she argued that the royal houses must keep up with the times.
+She engaged in a voluminous correspondence with various friends and intellectuals, as well as making trips and meeting them in person, among them Ernest Renan, Julius von Mohl, Leopold von Ranke and John Lothrop Motley, many of whom expressed admiration for her intellect.
+Sophie regularly visited her father, who remained her advisor and confidant until his death, after which he was succeeded by her friend George Villiers, the Earl of Clarendon, with whom she corresponded.
+She also enjoyed regular trips to France to visit Emperor Napoleon III and Empress Eugénie.
+During the Crimean War she sided against her Russian relatives with her friends Clarendon, Napoleon III and Queen Victoria.
+Aside from her interests in culture and science, she was also interested in spiritualism, and invited the medium Daniel Home to Noordeinde Palace in 1858 to hold a séance.
+Sophie participated in public debate and published an article in the famous Revue des Deux Mondes, in which she argued that the royal houses must keep up with the times.